Have you winterized your car yet?

 Speaking of which, you might wish you had a harmonica with you.
 When People magazine gets a hold of your I-was-trapped-in-a-car-during-a–blizzard story, you’re going to regret not having worked out the specifics of that blues song you were humming.

 Oh, and that reminds me.
 At some point you are going to wish that you had packed a pint or two of schnapps in your car.
-Schnapps is a wonderful and warming thing – no matter how false that sense of warmth is – but I would advise against this, as it leads to actually drinking it, which in turn may lead to over-the-top expressions of gratitude when the good-looking tow truck guy pulls you out of the ditch later.
+Schnapps is a wonderful and warming thing – no matter how false that sense of warmth is – but I would advise against actually having it on hand, as its proximity may lead to its being imbibed, which in turn may lead to over-the-top expressions of gratitude when the good-looking tow truck guy pulls you out of the ditch later.

 And that’s awkward.